pyomeca/bioptim/README.md

 | Code coverage | [![codecov](https://codecov.io/gh/pyomeca/bioptim/branch/master/graph/badge.svg?token=NK1V6QE2CK)](https://codecov.io/gh/pyomeca/bioptim) |

 # How to install
-The prefered way to install for the lay user is using anaconda.
+The preferred way to install for the lay user is using anaconda.
 Another way, more designed for the core programmers is from the sources.
-When it is theoritically possible to use `bioptim` from Windows, it is highly discouraged since it will required to manually compile all the dependecies.
+When it is theoretically possible to use `bioptim` from Windows, it is highly discouraged since it will require to manually compile all the dependencies.
 A great alternative for the Windows users is *Ubuntu on Windows*.

 ## Installing from Anaconda (For Linux and Mac)